 Schengen area: what are the entry and movement conditions?

-L'Schengen area is an area of free movement without internal border controls and with a common external border (i.e. between a Schengen and a State not forming part of Schengen).
-The conditions for crossing borders vary according to your nationality.
+L'Schengen area is an area of free movement without internal border controls and with a common external border (i.e. between a Member State of Schengen and a country which is not part of Schengen).
+The conditions for crossing borders differ according to your nationality.
+We're doing an update on the regulations.

-Member countries of the Schengen area Austria, Belgium, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
+Member countries of the Schengen area Austria, Belgium, Bulgaria (only sea and air borders), Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania (only sea and air borders), Slovakia, Slovenia, Spain, Sweden and Switzerland.

-The rules differ depending on who you are European or a national of a non-European country.
+The rules of entry and circulation differ depending on who you are European or a non-European national:

 European

-• To move while staying in the Schengen area: you're not suffering no control.
+- To move around the Schengen area: you're not suffering no control.

 Répondez aux questions successives et les réponses s’afficheront automatiquement

 You're not under control.
-However, if you enter a Schengen country, you must declare your entry if your nationality is subject to a visa Schengen.
+However, if you enter France, you must declare your entry to the territory if your nationality is subject to a visa Schengen.

 You can check if you need a visa using the Visa Assistant service: